 Garage liability policy.
-A garage liability policy covering the operation of the applicants equipment or vehicles for any bodily injury or property damage.
-This policy shall be in the amount of $100,000./$300,000.).
+A garage liability policy covering the operation of the applicant's equipment or vehicles for any bodily injury or property damage.
+This policy shall be in the amount of $100,000/$300,000.

 Each policy required must contain an endorsement providing 10 days' notice to the Township in the event of any material change or cancellation for any cause.

-In the event that the policy is changed so as to fail to conform to the above requirements, or if any policy or any approved wrecker is cancelled for any reason, the Chief of Police shall notify the person responsible for the policy within 10 days' after the notice is received and before the date of cancellation.
+In the event that the policy is changed so as to fail to conform to the above requirements, or if any policy of any approved wrecker is cancelled for any reason, the Chief of Police shall notify the person responsible for the policy within 10 days after the notice is received and before the date of cancellation.
 If the policy or certificate is not corrected, reinstated or replaced within the required time, the Chief of Police shall immediately suspend the wrecker permit.

 The Township of Pequannock must be named as an additional insured under the liability portion of the insurance coverage.